There are few places in the world where it is possible to travel right across the country by canoe.

 The trip is possible for walking aid users.

-A version of this trip is possible for an adventurous wheelchair user (we bring a motorboat as support ) - enquire early
+A version of this trip is possible for an adventurous wheelchair user we can bring a motorboat as support

 Suitable for people with most auditory impairments that do not require signing to communicate or please bring an interpreter